 So what is sexual dysfunction?

 Sexual dysfunction refers to a troubled sexual encounter from a person or couple along any stage of sexual activity, including arousal, pleasure, and orgasm.
-These are some symptoms of sexual dysfunction:
+These are some symptoms of potential sexual issues:

 - Decreased sexual desire – persistent decrease in one’s sex drive and activity can indicate a rise to marked distress or anxiety.